 Value Description Comment 0x0000 Command Completed Returned for a successful command completion.
-When this response code is returned, the reason code shall be 0x0000 as described in Table 14.
+When this response code is returned, the reason code shall be 0x0000 as described in Table 14 unless a more informative reason code is appropriate such as 0x0E08 meaning MAC Address is zero .
 0x0001 Command Failed Returned to report that a valid command could not be processed or failed to complete correctly 0x0002 Command Unavailable Returned to report that a command is temporarily unavailable for execution because the controller is in a transient state or busy condition 0x0003 Command Unsupported Returned to report that a command is not supported by the implementation.
 The reason code "Unknown / Unsupported Command Type should be returned along with this response code for all unsupported commands.
-0x8000-0xFFFF Vendor/OEM-specific Response codes defined by the vendor of the controller
+0x0004 Delayed Response Returned to report that the command was accepted, and the NC started to handle it, but it cannot respond within T5 seconds with a final answer.
+When this response code is provided, the reason code shall be 0x0000 0x8000-0xFFFF Vendor/OEM-specific Response codes defined by the vendor of the controller